For Your Information

 "Yeah, you do.
 It'll be fun, somehow."

-The light up in their room had never been very good, so Harry set his lit wand on top of the trunk lid once it was open.
-He surveyed the piles inside with great reluctance; Ginny's description of it being 'rubbish' hadn't been far from the truth.
+The light up in their room had never been very good, so Harry set his lit wand on top of the trunk lid once it was opened.
+He surveyed the piles inside with great reluctance — Ginny's description of it being 'rubbish' hadn't been far from the truth.
 The last time he'd taken a good look into his trunk had been sometime before the wedding, he couldn't remember exactly when.
 The night they had crept back into The Burrow he hadn't done much more than push everything aside in search of the suitcase.

-He started digging into the right side of the trunk while Ginny picked through the left with a more delicate touch.
+He started digging into the right side of the trunk whilst Ginny picked through the left with a more delicate touch.
 The first thing he set aside was the mokeskin pouch gifted by Hagrid — dead useful, from the sound of it.
 It wasn't as big internally as Hermione's handbag, but as only he could take anything out once it was placed inside, he needed to start using it for certain valuables.

 It looked like most of the school books were on Ginny's side.
 No owl treats so far… He found the handle of the ruined penknife Sirius had given him.
 After a moment's sad contemplation, he placed it back.
 Below a stack of Transfiguration homework (with average marks at best, he noted with chagrin) was the shiny new cover concealing the old contents of the half-blood prince's Potions book.
 He held it in his hands, considering it.
 It was another unsolved mystery in a school full of them.
 But it had been surpassingly useful — perhaps Hermione might make use of its secrets.